ReasonFoundation/pension_crawler/README.md

 ***IMPORTANT!*** The environment variables are located in the secrets file and should be changed.

-The input for the spiders is a CSV file located at the data/<spider-name> directory named input.csv.
+The input for the spiders is a CSV file located at the data directory named input.csv.
 To start the crawl process run the following commands:

 ```
 scrapy crawl <spider-name>